aptech/docs/docs/CR-getdims.rst

 ::

-    //Create a 2x120x12 random normal array
-    nelems = 2 * 120 * 12;
+    // Create a 2x120x12 random normal array nelems = 2 * 120 * 12;
     a = areshape(rndn(nelems, 1), 2|120|12);

-    //Find ut the number of dimensions in 'a' ndims = getdims(a);
+    // Find ut the number of dimensions in 'a' ndims = getdims(a);

 The code above, assigns *ndims* to be equal to 3.